European Assistance For Innovation Procurement – EAFIP

 Pre-Commercial Procurement (PCP): The procurement of R&D services, involving risk-benefit sharing under market conditions and competitive development in phases.
 PCP offers a way for public procurers to share risks and benefits of procuring R&D and to address challenges of public interest for which no satisfactory technological solution is available on the market yet.
 The procurement of R&D services is clearly separated from the deployment of commercial volumes of end-products.

 Public Procurement of Innovative Solutions (PPI): The procurement in which public procurers act as launching customers of innovative goods or services which are not yet available on a large-scale basis and may require conformance testing.
 This is applicable when contracting authorities/entities, possibly in cooperation with additional private buyers, act as a lead customer for the procurement of existing “innovative” solutions (not the R&D services to develop them) that are not yet available on large scale commercial basis due to a lack of market commitment to deploy.

-Partners The eafip initiative is launched by the European Commission Directorate General for Communications Networks, Content & Technology (DG Connect) and implemented by the two consortium partners STELLA Consulting and Corvers Procurement Services.
-In addition, the consortium partners are supported by three subcontractors (MVO Nederland, CompletImage and LiveMedia), one non-profit organisation (EuroCloud Italy) and three independent experts (Prof. Nicola Dimitri, Dr. Georg Zellhofer, and Ms. Sara Bedin).
+In 2015 – 2018 it was implemented by the two consortium partners STELLA Consulting and Corvers Procurement Services.
+In addition, the consortium partners were supported by the subcontractors Vtrek, MVO Nederland, CompletImage and LiveMedia and three independent experts: Prof. Nicola Dimitri, Dr. Georg Zellhofer, and Ms. Sara Bedin.